melange-re/melange-re.github.io/docs/melange-book/counter.md

 To display the number of the counter, we wrote `{React.string(Int.to_string(counter))}`, which converts an integer to a string, and then converts that string to `React.element`.
-But in OCaml, there's a better way:
+In OCaml, there's a way to apply a sequence of operations over some data so that it can be read from left to right:

 ```reason
 {counter |> Int.to_string |> React.string}